pdfernhout/Pointrel20130202/README.md

 ## Installation

-To use the Pointrel software, copy it to a web server supporting PHP.
+To use the Pointrel software, either copy it to a web server supporting PHP or NodeJS.

 The directory structure should like this (unless you make changes to pointrel_config.php which specifies these directory names).
 Note that "yoursite" is located somewhere on your webserver directory.

-        /yoursite                          (The contents of the "pointrel" directory of this project would be copied here on your webserver directory to create the directories below.)
+        /yoursite/pointrel                          (The contents of the "pointrel" directory of this project would be copied here on your webserver directory to create the directories below.)
-        /yoursite/pointrel-app             (There is an index.html file here which links to some utility applications in subdirectories.)
+        /yoursite/pointrel/pointrel-app             (There is an index.html file here which links to some utility applications in subdirectories.)
-        /yoursite/pointrel-app/bootstrap   (This contains test and utility apps useful for bootstrapping the system.)
+        /yoursite/pointrel/pointrel-app/bootstrap   (This contains test and utility apps useful for bootstrapping the system.)
-        /yoursite/pointrel-app/js          (These are JavaScript files specific to the Pointrel System or Twirlip.)
+        /yoursite/pointrel/pointrel-app/js          (These are JavaScript files specific to the Pointrel System or Twirlip.)
-        /yoursite/pointrel-app/libs        (These are some third-party FOSS JavaScript libraries such as the ace editor, jQuery, jStorage, knockout, marked, mustache, and so on.)
+        /yoursite/pointrel/pointrel-app/libs        (These are some third-party FOSS JavaScript libraries such as the ace editor, jQuery, jStorage, knockout, marked, mustache, and so on.)
-        /yoursite/pointrel-app/server      (The PHP CGI scripts are here which are called using AJAX.)
+        /yoursite/pointrel/pointrel-app/server      (The PHP CGI scripts are here which are called using AJAX.)
-        /yoursite/pointrel-app/test        (Some more simple test applications.)
+        /yoursite/pointrel/pointrel-app/test        (Some more simple test applications.)
-        /yoursite/pointrel-data            (This directory and subdirectories will have data you add while using the system.)
+        /yoursite/pointrel/pointrel-data            (This directory and subdirectories will have data you add while using the system.)
-        /yoursite/pointrel-data/indexes    (Various server-generated append-only index files are written here.)
+        /yoursite/pointrel/pointrel-data/indexes    (Various server-generated append-only index files are written here.)
-        /yoursite/pointrel-data/journals   (Various user-generated append-only "journal" files are written here.)
+        /yoursite/pointrel/pointrel-data/journals   (Various user-generated append-only "journal" files are written here.)
-        /yoursite/pointrel-data/logs       (Various logs about acess to the system are written here.)
+        /yoursite/pointrel/pointrel-data/logs       (Various logs about acess to the system are written here.)
-        /yoursite/pointrel-data/resources  (Archived resources are written to subdirectories of this directory.)
+        /yoursite/pointrel/pointrel-data/resources  (Archived resources are written to subdirectories of this directory.)
-        /yoursite/pointrel-data/variables  (Various "variable" files are written here which associate a text tag with a current Pointrel resource as the value.)
+        /yoursite/pointrel/pointrel-data/variables  (Various "variable" files are written here which associate a text tag with a current Pointrel resource as the value.)
-        /yoursite/pointrel-www             (This is the default location where web resources get "published".)
+        /yoursite/pointrel/pointrel-www             (This is the default location where web resources get "published".)
+        /yoursite/nodejs-server                     (You need this folder and node_modules subfolder only if you want to run the NodeJS server instead of use PHP CGI scripts.)
+        /yoursite/index.html                        (The NodeJS server will serve this page and also all content under the pointrel folder as static html pages.)

 Make sure the "pointrel-data" and the "pointrel-www" directory is writeable by your web server process.
 Making directories writeable generally requires using a "chown" command to change ownership such as: